ICGC-TCGA-PanCancer/pancancer-documentation/pancan-scripts/docs/how-to-tables.md

         });
     </script>

 As i mentioned above, the table name is needed in the javascript portion.
-The following line makes sure that it is chnaging the right table on the page:
+The following line makes sure that it is changing the right table on the page:

   var table2 = document.getElementsByName("x1");